 While Diet Coke Plus is an oft-overlooked brand within Coca-Cola’s vast portfolio of beverages, the Food and Drug Administration is keeping a close on eye on it.

 The FDA issued a letter to Coke CEO Muhtar Kent earlier this month, stating that the brand’s nutrient claims are in violation of the Federal Food, Drug and Cosmetic Act.

 Diet Coke Plus, launched in 2006, as “a good source of vitamins B3, B6 and B12, and the minerals zinc and magnesium,” per company press materials.

 The letter asserts that the product is “misbranded” because it “bears the nutrient content claim ‘plus’ but does not comply with the regulations governing the use of this claim.”

 Coke rep Scott Williamson said, “We take seriously the issues raised by the FDA in its letter.
 This does not involve any health or safety issues, and we believe the label on Diet Coke Plus complies with FDA’s policies and regulations.
 We will provide a detailed response to the FDA in early January.”

-Coke spent $16 million, per Nielsen Monitor-Plus, to support Diet Coke Plus last year under the tagline “Great taste has its benefits."
+Coke spent $16 million on U.S. advertising (not including online), per Nielsen Monitor-Plus, to support Diet Coke Plus last year under the tagline “Great taste has its benefits.”
 It has since shifted its focus to other brands like the successful Coke Zero and the enhanced water brand Vitaminwater.
 “When Coke Zero took off, they began to ignore things like Diet Coke Plus,” said Sipper.
 It spent a total of $8 million behind the small brand this year.